qijianpeng/awesome-edge-computing/README.md

 machine learning algorithms, including logistic regression, tree-based algorithms, deep learning and transfer learning.

+- [nn-Meter](https://github.com/microsoft/nn-Meter):nn-Meter is a novel and
+efficient system to accurately predict the inference latency of DNN models on diverse edge devices.
+The key idea is dividing a whole model inference into kernels, i.e., the execution units of fused operators on a device, and conduct kernel-level prediction.

 - [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt): NVIDIA® TensorRT™ is
 an SDK for high-performance deep learning inference.
 It includes a deep learning inference optimizer and runtime that delivers low latency and high throughput for